 The following is a basic overview of the North Dakota eviction laws.

 1. Justifiable Reason

-Your tenant has a right to remain in the rental property until the lease agreement ends.
+Your tenant has a right to remain in the rental property until the tenant's lease agreement ends.
 The only exception to this is if they have committed a violation or if they choose to break the lease .
+A tenant must be given written notice prior to any evition process.
 Common violations in the state of North Dakota include:

 - Nonpayment of rent by the tenant

 - Excessive damage to the property or rental unit, even if you retain the security deposit

 - Engaging in illegal activities while on their rented premises

 - Failing to adhere to the terms of the lease agreement (for instance, making illegal alterations to the unit or subletting the unit without the landlord’s permission)